CRPS-Optimal Binning for Univariate Conformal Regression: Predictive Distributions: Conformal Inference

 \textit{The LOO structure guarantees exchangeability.} Conformal validity requires that the scores $\alpha_1(y_h), \ldots, \alpha_m(y_h), \alpha(y_h)$ be \emph{exchangeable} under exchangeability of $(y_1,\ldots,y_m,y^*)$.
 This holds here because every score is computed in exactly the same way: each $\alpha_j$ is the CRPS of the $m$-atom ECDF of the remaining $m$ elements of $\{y_1,\ldots,y_m,y_h\}$ evaluated at $y_j$, and $\alpha(y_h)$ is the same quantity for the test element.
 If instead we used the full-sample $\hat{F}_m$ (without the LOO adjustment) to score both training and test points, the training scores $\mathrm{CRPS}(\hat{F}_m, y_j)$ and the test score $\mathrm{CRPS}(\hat{F}_m, y^*)$ would not be on equal footing: the training ECDF was fitted using $y_j$, but not using $y^*$, breaking the symmetry on which conformal coverage rests.

 \textit{Coherence with the binning criterion.} The DP selects bin boundaries by minimising total LOO-CRPS on the training set.
 The conformal step then evaluates the test point by the same quantity: the marginal LOO-CRPS of adding $y^*$ to the selected bin.
 This coherence means the bin is already optimised for the task of distributional prediction, and the prediction set $\Gamma^\varepsilon$ has the natural interpretation as the set of test values whose inclusion would not increase the bin's per-observation LOO-CRPS beyond the level seen at the training points (see also Section~\ref{sec:conn}).
+Figure~\ref{fig:pvalue} illustrates the p-value curve at three test locations.

+\paragraph{Computational advantages.} CRPS appears unique among strictly proper scoring rules in admitting a closed-form LOO sum computable in $O(\log n)$ per bin extension; log score and Brier score are not known to admit analogous closed forms, and their straightforward evaluation would require $O(m\log m)$ or more per bin extension, compromising the $O(n^2 \log n)$ precomputation.
+CRPS also serves double duty as the conformal nonconformity score, aligning bin selection with prediction-set construction.
+A reformulation of the cross-validated criterion in terms of the Cram\'{e}r distance---which generalises CRPS to distributional observations---is given in Appendix~\ref{app:scoring}.